 Without fail, the soft launch is more effective, and it has always been the strategy I recommend to clients.
 Now I’ll explain why.

-So a little note here before I finish: You need to use close friends who will be 100% honest with you.
+A final little note here before I finish.
+You need to use close friends who will be 100% honest with you.
 So by “friends” I mean your real friends.
-The ones who’ll take you to one side and whisper to you that you’ve got your skirt tucked in to your knickers.
+The ones who’ll take you to one side and whisper to you that you’ve got your skirt tucked in to your knickers when you walk out the bathroom and hide the offence behind their handbag.
 Yep, those ones.